PiDockMedia/pidockmedia.github.io/_posts/2020-11-14-A-Picture-Is-Worth-1K-Words.md

   - Change the pi user password (passwd)

+  - Install vim (come on kid, everyone's doing it)

   - Run `sudo raspi-config` and set some things

     - Change Hostname
+    - Autologin Text console, automatically logged in as 'pi' user
     - Wait for network at boot - Probably No
     - Set your Locale & TimeZone
     - Expand Filesystem